sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 ### Download and set up the project locally

 1. Skip this step if you cloned the application from the [Incident Management application GitHub repository](https://github.com/cap-js/incidents-app/tree/beginner-tutorials) without going through the application development steps.
-Perform this step only in case you have developed the application from scratch following the tutorials in the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group.
+Perform this step only in case you've developed the application from the start following the tutorials in the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) group.

     1. In SAP Business Application Studio, choose the icon to download dev space content.